What Legal Tech Means for Your Law Firm

 Easier access to files and faster access to information is key to running an efficient law firm.

-Digitization of files (including the information inside those files) and remote access to office resources are the common ways of streamlining your files.
+Digitization of files (including the information inside those files) and remote access to office resources are the common ways to streamline your office’s information.
 But your preferences will drive the exact size and shape of this solution.
-What one office may do with Microsoft 365, another will find law practice management software to be the best fit.
+What one office may do with document management, another will find law practice management software to be the best fit.

 And remember—you can streamline with whatever tech you have right now.
 Organizing your files is more about systems within your technology than the technology itself.
 (Read that sentence again—it’s important.)

 Once your law firm expands access to files and information, you’ll find you need to manage the tasks of your office more effectively.
 After all, increased access won’t help much if you don’t know what to do next.

 Task management can take many forms and a treatise on how to manage your tasks and projects is beyond the scope of this guide.
 Generally, though, when we think of our tasks, we can group them into two categories: firm tasks and matter tasks.
 For more information on project management, listen Podcasts #353 and #385.

 Firm tasks are tasks that keep your office running smoothly.
 Tasks like reconciling your accounts at month-end, purchasing coffee for the break room, or scheduling weekly leadership meetings.
 These are in a different cadence than matter tasks and, often, don’t need a traditional workflow.